 - The project does not require practical work in a lab and should instead be focused on finding the best solution to meet food company expectations in terms of health and safety risks, improvement of economic value, quality enhancement of the products, sustainability, etc.

 - Teams will submit a report of maximum 4 pages (incl. references) and a ppt presentation of maximum 20 slides.
-These should be submitted by the fixed deadline (15 January 2021) by email to firstname.lastname@example.org.
-The report template can be found at the bottom of this page.
-The submitted ppt presentation will be presented at the ISEKI-Food Final Virtual Conference in Sustainable Cereals, an open and internationally disseminated event which will take place 6 March 2020.
+These should be submitted by 31 January 2021 by email to email@example.com.
+The report template and instructions for presentation slides can be found under Important Dates.
+The submitted ppt presentation will be presented at the ISEKI-Food Final Virtual Conference 18 February 2021.

 Using a set of pre-defined evaluation criteria, the Advisory Board will evaluate the projects and find the winner on the basis of:

 - The Project: The originality of the project.
 The match of the project to the competition aim.
 The innovativeness and potential exploitability of the project (application to industry and social, economic and environmental impact).
 The group interaction and team work in achieving the project.

 - The Written Report: The clarity and overall quality of the written report (project report template can soon be downloaded from the bottom of this page).

 - The PPT Slides: The clarity and overall quality of the submitted ppt presentation.

 - The Presentation: The clarity and overall quality of the oral presentation, including the team interaction.
 Responses to questions by all team members at the ISEKI-Food Final Virtual Conference.
 Instructions for the presentations can soon be downloaded here.